FrancisBanville/ms_interpreting_probabilities/README.md

 local interaction probabilities may be conditioned on higher-level properties of the network, which we denote by $f(L)$.
-Many topological null models (i.e., statistical models that randomize interactions by retaining certain properties of the network while excluding others) provides interaction probabilities from selected measures of network structure, such as connectance (@Fortuna2006HabLos) and the degree distribution (@Bascompte2003NesAss).
+Many topological null models (i.e., statistical models that randomize interactions by retaining certain properties of the network while excluding others) provide interaction probabilities from selected measures of network structure, such as connectance (@Fortuna2006HabLos) and the degree distribution (@Bascompte2003NesAss).